My History With Deva

 When bottom line rules, the bottom will drop eventually.

 Free product knowledge is just good business since our customers buy their products, and stylists don’t need “certification” to offer hair care advice.
 That’s literally our job.
-But Deva was the first line to focus on ONE salon client, those with curl or texture.
+But Deva was the first to focus on ONE salon client, those with curl or texture.
 That was new to our industry and people were tired of straightening or getting relaxers.
 Embracing natural curl care was a new emerging market and people lost their mind over it.

 Deva Gets Sold